citp/privacy-policy-historical/v/vu/vun/vungle.com.md

-> *The following text is extracted and transformed from the vungle.com privacy policy that was archived on 2018-06-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180625025609id_/https%3A//vungle.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vungle.com privacy policy that was archived on 2018-12-15.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181215154719id_/https%3A//vungle.com/privacy) for the most accurate reproduction.*

 # Vungle Privacy Notice

-**Last Updated:** May 23 2018
+**Last Updated:** July 26, 2018

 Vungle, Inc. and its group companies ("Vungle", "we" or "us") respect your privacy.
 This privacy notice ("Notice") explains who we are, how we collect, use and share personal information about you, and how you can exercise your privacy rights.

 This Notice covers personal information we collect:

   1. when providing the Vungle Ad Services (see Section 2); and
-  2. when you visit one of our Websites, and in the usual course of our business, such as in connection with our events, sales and marketing activities (see Section 3.
+  2. when you visit one of our Websites, and in the usual course of our business, such as in connection with our events, sales and marketing activities (see Section 3).

-#### QUICK LINKS
+## QUICK LINKS

 We recommend that you read this Notice in full to ensure you are fully informed.
 However, to make it easier for you to review those parts of this Notice which apply to you, we have divided up the document into the following sections:

-  * Section 1 WHO WE ARE (applicable to everyone)
+  * 1\.
+WHO WE ARE (applicable to everyone)
-  * Section 2 PRIVACY FOR THE VUNGLE AD SERVICES (applicable to End Users)
+  * 2\.
+PRIVACY FOR THE VUNGLE AD SERVICES (applicable to End Users)
+    * 2.1 What information do we collect?
+    * 2.2 How do we use your information?
+    * 2.3 How do we use tracking technologies to collect information?
+    * 2.4 Your Opt-Out Choices
+    * 2.5 How Do We Share Information?
+    * 2.6 Privacy Practices of Vungle Clients
+    * 2.7 Children
-  * Section 3 PRIVACY FOR THE VUNGLE WEBSITES (applicable to End Users and visitors to our Websites)
+  * 3\.
+PRIVACY FOR THE VUNGLE WEBSITES (applicable to End Users and visitors to our Websites)
+    * 3.1 What information do we collect?
+    * 3.2 How do we use your information?
+    * 3.3 Cookies and Similar Tracking Technologies
+    * 3.4 How Do We Share Information?
-  * Section 4 GENERAL INFORMATION (applicable to evercdyone).
+  * 4\.
+GENERAL INFORMATION (applicable to everyone).
+    * 4.1 How do we share your information?
+    * 4.2 Your data protection rights
+    * 4.3 Legal basis for processing personal information (EEA residents only).
+    * 4.4 Third-Party Websites and Apps
+    * 4.5 How do we keep your personal information secure?
+    * 4.6 Data Retention
+    * 4.7 International Data Transfers
+    * 4.8 EU-U.S. Privacy Shield Notice
+    * 4.9 Changes to this Notice
+    * 4.10 Contact Us

+We participate in and comply with the EU-U.S Privacy Shield Framework to cover data we process from the European Union ("EU").
+For further information, please review our EU-U.S. Privacy Shield Notice

 #### 1\.
 WHO WE ARE